vigiloauth/vigilo/docs/user_guide/configuration/library.md

         config.WithMinLength(12),
     )

-    // Add the token configuration to the server config.NewServerConfig(
+    // Add the password configuration to the server config.NewServerConfig(
         config.WithPasswordConfig(passwordConfig),
     )